anusparsh772/solanaco/README.md

 # solanaco
-sol91 project is held to project the exact location with GPS. solanaco will perform the important part for transaction in trajectory .performing tasks with Kishore and Max.
+sol91 project is held to project the exact location and transactions. solanaco will perform the important part for transaction in project.